Progesterone only pill to prevent pregnancy from £11.50. 3 months of your current pill available to buy online from Dr Fox.Start order

 The progestogen-only pill can usually be taken right up to the menopause or the age of 55 years.

 Breastfeeding women can take the POP, without known significant adverse effects on infants.
+Women who are exclusively breastfeeding an infant under 6 months of age, and whose periods have not resumed, do not need to take contraception, as this lactational amenorrhoea is over 98% effective.
 If POPs are taken inadvertently during pregnancy, this will not usually adversely affect the pregnancy.
 A doctor or specialist nurse should be consulted in both cases.

 Pros and cons